DebjaniSihiLab/starter-hugo-research-group/content/authors/Marissa Duckett/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Graduate Students
 ---

- is a Post Doc of ecosystem modeling at the Emory Sihi Lab.
+Marissa Duckett is a PhD student.